nulogy/terragrunt-modules/README.md

 1. Add description of changes to the top of the [CHANGELOG](./CHANGELOG.md) file, under the `## [Unreleased]` section.
 1. Create a Merge Request.
 1. Notify #nulogy-deployer Slack channel to get the DRI review and merge your changes.
-1. If there are changes affecting files in `deployer/apps/<product>`.
-A member of the team owning `<product>` should also review the MR.

 NOTE: Only the nulogy-deployer core team is allowed to merge changes to master